 A person must have a BAC of .08 percent or more to qualify as being legally intoxicated in Texas and every other state (except Utah, where the legal BAC limit is .05 percent).
 That number may be all that stands between a person’s freedom and spending years in prison.

 The New York Times last month published a lengthy report on breathalyzers.
 It found that the devices are “often unreliable.”
 The Neal Davis Law Firm has been warning of this problem for years.

 For a more accurate reading of the amount of alcohol in a person’s blood, a blood test is needed, not a breath test.

 If you or a member of your family faces a DWI charge or, even worse, a charge of intoxication manslaughter where drunk driving was blamed for a traffic death, notify an experienced drunk driving defense lawyer today near Houston, Harris County, Fort Bend County or Montgomery County.

 You deserve the best DWI defense attorney you can find — an attorney with the skill and knowledge to quickly handle such cases.
 Given the circumstances of your case, it may be possible to get the charge reduced or even dropped before trial.

-Contact the Neal Davis Law Firm and we’ll quickly provide you a free legal review of your case.
+Contact the Neal Davis Law Firm and we’ll quickly provide you a legal review of your case.

 When accused of a crime such as DWI or intoxication manslaughter, you have legal rights, and these must be protected.